Economics Scholarships and Aid

 Adriana Henriquez Mora

 Adri is a third year Quantitative Economics major and Finance minor.
-She is part of Student Government, Forensics, and Women In Economics.
-She participated in the Credit Suisse sophomore summer internship program and will be returning with them this upcoming summer.
-Adri immigrated from Peru in 2016 and is very proud of her origins.
+She is part of Student Government, Forensics, and the Women In Economics club.
+She participated in the Credit Suisse sophomore summer internship program and will be returning with them in the summer of 2023.
+Adri immigrated from Peru in 2016 and is very proud of her origin.

 Previous Recipients: